|San José State University|

 & Tornado Alley

-together by the formation of nucleon spin pairs
+Nuclei are held together by the formation of nucleon

-This is an extreme important topic and therefore the argument will be laid in explicit detail but in such a way that the reader can easily skip over the parts that he or she have no questions concerning.
+This is an extremely important topic and therefore the argument will be laid out in explicit detail but in such a way that the reader can easily skip over the parts that he or she have no questions concerning.

 The binding energy of a nuclide is expressed in millions of electron volts (MeV).
 This is the amount of energy an electron acquires through falling through an electrical potential difference of one million volts.